autocrossblog/autocrossblog_astro/src/content/post/2009-08-24-organizing-the-garage-and-guess-what-i-found.md

 ---
-layout: post
+image: ''
-title: Organizing the garage, and guess what I found?
+publishDate: 2009-08-24T00:59:55+00:00
-date: '2009-08-24T00:59:55+00:00'
+title: "Organizing the garage, and guess what I found?"
-last_modified_at: 2024-11-15T12:15:17-06:00
+excerpt: "Rediscover the joy of finding lost items as the author locates a missing car dashboard while reorganizing the garage in this Project240z.com update."
-permalink: organizing-the-garage-and-guess-what-i-found
+author: chris
-image:
+url: 'organizing-the-garage-and-guess-what-i-found'
-categories: [ 240z, datsun ]
+tags:  [ 240z, datsun ]
-description: Rediscover the joy of finding lost items as the author locates a missing car dashboard while reorganizing the garage in this Project240z.com update.
+updateDate: 2024-11-15T12:15:17-06:00
 ---

 So we've barely been in the house three weeks and I already lost and found something! <a href="/out-goes-the-dash">So in my last blog post I complained</a> that I thought I left the fiberglass dashboard for the 240Z in St. Louis.
 Well I was wrong!
 Tonight while trying to get things moved around in the garage to make room for our two primary vehicles I was up on the loft moving things and came across the dashboard!